GoogleChrome/web-vitals/README.md

   /**
    * An array of Event Timing entries that were processed within the same
    * animation frame as the INP candidate interaction.
-   * This array can be quite large so it will be empty if the
+   * This array can be quite large so it will be empty unless the
-   * `includeProcessedEventEntries` configuration option is set to `false` to
+   * `includeProcessedEventEntries` configuration option is set to `true` to
    * conserve memory if these entries are not required.
    */
   processedEventEntries: PerformanceEventTiming[];